Similol/Similol/README.md

 - 👋 Hi, I’m Similoluwa Jide-Jegede
 - Web3 front-end development
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning software web development
 - 💞️ I’m looking to collaborate on building a new generation of communities in tech.
 - 📫 How to reach me @jidejegedesimi@gmail.com